kuceb/cypress-plugin-retries/README.md

 - `beforeAll(before)` hooks are not re-ran on retry.
 These are guaranteeed only to be ran once.
 - if a test fails in a `beforeEach` hook, the test will retry
 - if a test fails in a `afterEach`/`afterAll` hook, the test will not retry, but fail as normal
-- only the final run of a test will be sent to the mocha reporter/Dashboard. his means if a test passes on the second retry, you'll see one passing test.
+- only the final run of a test will be sent to the mocha reporter/Dashboard.
+This means if a test passes on the second retry, you'll see one passing test.
 - a screenshot is taken on each test retry.
 This can be configured as detailed here: https://docs.cypress.io/api/commands/screenshot.html#Test-Failures
 - commands from past test tries will be faded out, as shown in the screenshot above